 NCHH and CEHN, together with the National Association for Family Child Care (NAFCC), have established a train-the-trainer, diverse learning cohort of 31 home-based child care professionals across the U.S. This cohort, the Getting Ahead of Lead Network, is equipping rural and urban home-based child care providers to identify and address lead hazards in their home-based child care facilities and providing them the tools and knowledge they need to train others in their communities to do the same, using our co-branded Lead-Safe Toolkit for Home-Based Child Care and Lead-Safe Toolkit for Center-Based Child Care.

 Initiate a Series of Child Care Provider Roundtables

 In April 2022, NCHH and CEHN convened the first of two roundtables, Understanding Barriers to Lead Repair in Family Child Care, a virtual roundtable of family child care providers, the nongovernmental organizations they routinely work with, and healthy homes practitioners to discuss the challenges they face in getting their child care homes tested and cleared of lead hazards.
 The discussion from this event will inform a second roundtable, Overcoming Barriers to Lead Repair in Family Child Care, in which governmental and philanthropic funders, financing decision-makers, and private sector individuals who invest in social good will brainstorm effective solutions to the identified challenges.

 Open a New Grant Opportunity

-For those of you counting, we’re up to five actions already!
+For those of you counting, we’re up to four actions already!
 Check back often as we’ll be adding many more over the next year.